Bretons: Tro Breizh

 There is an ancient pilgrimage called the Tro Breizh (tour of Brittany) which involves pilgrims walking around Brittany from the grave of one of the Seven Founder Saints to another.
-Nowadays pilgrims complete the circuit over the course of several years.
+Currently, pilgrims complete the circuit over the course of several years.
 In 2002, the Tro Breizh included a special pilgrimage to Wales, symbolically making the reverse journey of the Welshmen Paul Aurelian, Brioc, and Samson.
 According to Breton religious tradition, whoever does not make the pilgrimage at least once in his lifetime will be condemned to make it after his death, advancing only by the length of his coffin every seven years.

 Folklore and traditional belief

 Some pagan customs from the old pre-Christian tradition remain the folklore of Brittany.
 The most powerful folk figure is the Ankou or the "Reaper of Death".